The Best Physical Exercises for a Healthy Brain

 Have you signed up for a zumba class?
 If so, don’t quit going.

-But if dance isn’t your thing or it embarrasses you, don’t hesitate to do it at home and get carried away.
+But if dancing isn’t your thing or it embarrasses you, don’t hesitate to do it at home and get carried away.

-Or alternatively, you could follow one of those motivational videos where they teach you to dance and, above all, how to have good coordination.
+Or alternatively, you could follow one of those motivational videos where they teach you to dance and have good coordination.

-- Thanks to dance and the coordination of certain steps, it’s possible for us to activate some receptors found in our muscles called neuromusclular fuses.
+- Thanks to dancing and the coordination of certain steps, it’s possible for us to activate some receptors found in our muscles called neuromusclular fuses.
 These muscles communicate with the brain.

 - This all helps to generate great harmony between the mind and body where we create new neural connections.
 This is also how we look after our emotions and get a a good dose of energy and happiness.